Cheltenham Festival 2026: How To Make Your Bet

 4. Once that bet settles, you'll receive £30 in free bet credits

-That gives you £30 to play with across the four days of Cheltenham, which is perfect for a beginner.
-You could use those free bets on three or four different races and get a proper feel for how it all works without risking much of your own cash.
+That gives you £30 to use across the four days of Cheltenham, which is suited to a beginner who wants to learn the markets without risking much of their own cash.
 The free bets are paid as Bet Credits, which means the stake isn't included in the returns - only your winnings get paid out.
-Still a cracking deal to get you started.

 Open Account Offer.
 Bet £10 & Get £30 in Free Bets for new customers at bet365.
 Min deposit requirement.
 Free Bets are paid as Bet Credits and are available for use upon settlement of bets to value of qualifying deposit.
 Min odds, bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 Time limits and T&Cs apply.
 Registration required.
 18+.